watir/watirbook/link.md

 ### Simple Nesting

-Sometimes the only way to uniquely identify a link is to specify one or more of it's parent elements.
+Sometimes the only way to uniquely identify a link is to specify one or more of its parent elements.
 How would you click the second link in this example?

     <div id="one">
       <a>Programming Ruby</a>